The Food and Fibre Industry Skills Board and Primary ITO

 Information on the new structure for primary sector work-based learning.

-The Government has announced that Primary ITO, a business division of the New Zealand Institute of Skills and Technology (formerly known as Te Pūkenga) will transfer to a new entity called the Food and Fibre Industry Skills Board (ISB) on 1 January 2026.
+Primary ITO transitioned on 1st January 2026 from being a business division of the New Zealand Institute of Skills and Technology (previously known as Te Pūkenga) to operating as a business division of the Food and Fibre Industry Skills Board (ISB).

-All existing programmes, micro-credentials and training activities that are currently provided by Primary ITO will transfer to the Food and Fibre ISB.
-All enrolments in those programmes, micro-credentials and training activities (whether current, former or pending) will automatically transfer to the Food and Fibre ISB.
-Employers and trainees do not need to sign new training agreements with the Food and Fibre ISB, as these agreements will automatically transfer.
+All programmes, micro-credentials and training activities previously delivered by Primary ITO continue unchanged and are now overseen by the Food and Fibre ISB.
+All enrolments in these programmes and training activities (including current, former and pending enrolments) have automatically transferred to the Food and Fibre ISB.
+Employers and trainees were not required to sign new training agreements, as existing agreements transferred automatically.

 History of the changes: Government decisions on the future of work-based learning - 24 April 2025